Bradleyh212/Narc_Recon/README.txt

 Step 6 : Make a way to see the qty on the main page

+Step 7 : Create an audit log for the changes to the qty

 Last step : work on ui